Cerkl Broadcast

 Collaboration

 The mobile workforce might be in different locations, others are just not at a desk.
-Businesses – healthcare, manufacturing, and retail – have opportunities to bring people together with employee mobile app communication mixed with an in-person meeting.
-Specifically at a manufacturing company, there are lots of employees in the manufacturing lines where they receive communication about weather conditions, security updates, and incidents.
-One way that community can be fostered is by having one person read the daily message to the rest of the line, turning it into a recurring opportunity to create a community and not just co-workers.
+Businesses including healthcare, manufacturing, and retail, have opportunities to bring people together with employee mobile app communication mixed with an in-person meeting.
+For example, manufacturing companies have lots of employees in the manufacturing lines where they receive communication about weather conditions, security updates, and incidents.
+One way that the community can be fostered is by having one person read the daily message to the rest of the line.
+This can turn it into a recurring opportunity to create a community and not just a line of co-workers.

 Analytics and Reporting

 Mobile workforce management tools come with reporting and analytics features that provide real-time insights into workforce activities.
 Managers can track the progress of tasks, monitor performance metrics, and generate reports on various aspects of workforce management.
 This data can help identify bottlenecks, optimize processes, and make informed decisions in a timely manner.
-Some examples include optimizing shifts, making decisions about compliance, providing information based on location, and identifying safety concerns.
+It can optimize shifts, help leaders make decisions about compliance, provide information based on location, and identify safety concerns.

 Security and Cost